MageMCU/Serial-Communication/README.md

 ## Disclaimer and Terms

 - The Devices and Sensors folders might **not** contain MIT LICENSE.
-Please read through all third-party material at their Github website for thier LICNESE.
+Please read through all third-party material at their Github website for thier LICENSE.
 The citations are listed within this Communication repository.

 - Please follow the ***Disclaimer*** and ***Terms*** in the ***Communication*** Repository.